 What is the ACS?

-In every census since 1960, about 1-in-6 American households have received a "long form" census questionnaire (the source for the IPUMS samples).
+In every census from 1960-2000, about 1-in-6 American households have received a "long form" census questionnaire (the source for the IPUMS samples).
 The long form consisted of more than 50 questions, while the short form contained only 7.
 Some respondents found the long form to be a burden, and the Census Bureau was concerned that the unpopularity of the long form contributed to declining response rates.
 Also, many users of Census Bureau products need annual data, rather than data for 10-year intervals.

 How large are the samples?

 The 2000 ACS is an approximately 1-in-750 public use sample consisting of 372,000 person records.
-Public use samples from the 2001-2006 ACS are even larger.
-The 2001-2004 samples are each represent approximately 0.4% of the population, including more than 1,000,000 person records per sample.
-The 2005 and 2006 ACS are full 1% samples containing more than 2,800,000 person records.
+Public use samples from the 2001-onward ACS are even larger.
+The 2001-2004 samples each represent approximately 0.4% of the population, including more than 1,000,000 person records per sample.
+The 2005-onward ACS datasets are full 1% samples containing more than 2,800,000 person records.
 The 2006 ACS is the first to contain group quarters.
+Researchers analyzing multiple ACS samples over time should remove group quarters cases, since they are available only in the 2006 data onward.

 What variables are available?

-The 2000-2006 ACS questionnaires are nearly identical to the 2000 census long form.
+The ACS questionnaires are nearly identical to the 2000 census long form.
 The ACS samples also contain several questions on involvement in government programs and a fertility question not asked in the census.
-The downside of the 2000-2004 ACS samples is that they contain no geographic information below the state level.
-They do not identify PUMAs, cities, or metropolitan areas.
-The 2005 and 2006 ACS samples identify Public Use Microdata Areas (PUMAs) and metropolitan status (METRO).
+Starting in 2008, the ACS and PRCS included health insurance questions for the first time; starting in 2009, there is an item on the field of one's bachelor's degree (if any).

-The IPUMS version of the 2005 and 2006 ACS provides the following additional geographic identifiers: CITY, METAREA, PUMASUPR, MIGTYPE1, MIGMET1, MIGCITY1, MIGPUMS1, PWTYPE, PWMETRO, PWCITY, and PWPUMAS.
+Geographic variables differ, however.
+The 2000-2004 ACS samples contain no geographic information below the state level; they do not identify PUMAs, cities, or metropolitan areas.
+Starting in 2005, the ACS samples identify Public Use Microdata Areas (PUMAs) and metropolitan status (METRO).
+The IPUMS version of the 2005-2007 ACS provides the following additional geographic identifiers: CITY, METAREA, PUMASUPR, MIGTYPE1, MIGMET1, MIGCITY1, MIGPUMS1, PWTYPE, PWMETRO, PWCITY, and PWPUMAS.
 These variables were constructed at the University of Minnesota and are not available via the Census Bureau.

 Is the ACS different from the C2SS?